 MKR 371 DC, shown in Figure 1-9, is a 24V DC LED L-810 marker.
-The innovative design combines three highly efficient LED's and Fresnel optics into a compact cast aluminum base which is easy to install; requiring minimal hardware.
+The innovative design combines 3 highly efficient Red LED's, 3 IR LED's and Fresnel optics into a compact cast aluminum base which is easy to install; requiring minimal hardware.

-MKR 371 DC IR (Infrared), which is visually identical to MKR 371 DC, adds three IR LEDs.
 The addition of IR ensures visibility of the obstruction to pilots aided by NVG.
 The combination of standard